NariieL/NariieL/SOZFiles.md

 > Free mappings created by our team, as well as map modifications added.

-> A hundred of apartments, all ready to use.
+> A hundred of apartments, all ready to move in.

-> Probably a ton of other things that we were able to develop in seven months, but which have been forgotten.
+> And a ton of other features that we were able to develop in seven months, that we will make you discover!

-*Note : Some mapping are actually delete from the OpenSource because they're not as our own propriety.
-They will be replace asap.
+*Note : Some mapping are actually deleted from the OpenSource because they're not as our propriety.
+They will be replaced ASAP.
 So you need to relocalise some safes and interactions, like the LSPD office.*

 ![SOZ - Major crédit_](https://user-images.githubusercontent.com/104008465/206219769-003fa5c9-bf78-4458-9543-fd9b415bfb9d.png)
 **We would like to thank all the creators who are offering some of their creations to the community for free.
-Whether it is on [5Mod](https://fr.gta5-mods.com/) or on the [FiveM](https://forum.cfx.re/c/development/releases/7/l/latest) website.** It is also due to you that all the servers exist !
+Whether it is on [5Mod](https://fr.gta5-mods.com/) or on the [FiveM](https://forum.cfx.re/c/development/releases/7/l/latest) website.** It is also due to you that all the servers can exist!
 Thanks to you, you inspired us to make SOZ completely free.

 Some of these free components are used on SOZ, such as clothes and female haircuts.
 Even though this represents only 10% of the development, it is important to note that no, the server is not yet fully independent and homegrown.
 We strive to replace anything we use that does not come from our own hands as soon as possible, and we thank all those creators from the bottom of our hearts.